JohnDorsey/PyCellEliminationRun/readme.md

   The interpolation mode chosen for the Spline affects how the Spline will estimate the values of the missing samples.
 Interpolation modes that are better at approximating audio signals generally result in better compression.
 Valid interpolationModes are "hold", "nearest-neighbor", "linear", "sinusoidal", and "finite difference cubic hermite", the last two of which contain unreliable float comparisons, making "linear" the best reliable mode.

   The block size (in samples) has a slight effect on compression ratio, and huge impact on performance.
-Block boundaries reduce the information available to the interpolator, so reducing the number of boundaries similarly reduces waste... but the time complexity to compress a block is about O((number of samples^1.5)*(number of possible values per sample)). a block size of 256 seems like a good balance.
+Block boundaries reduce the information available to the interpolator, so reducing the number of boundaries similarly reduces waste... but the time complexity to compress a block is about O((number of samples^1.5)*(number of possible values per sample)). a block size of 256 or 512 seems like a good balance.